 Though these figures may seem humongous, and without negating the fact that Bitcoin still is the largest cryptocurrency project, the crypto community feels that BTC is hugely underpriced.

 So why do Bitcoin investors, crypto market analysts, and the larger crypto community feel that Bitcoin is cheap?

 There are plenty of reasons that can be attributed to Bitcoin’s relatively cheap valuation, especially the most recent price crash, government interference, slow penetration into the public, and opposition from the banking world.

 Volatile price crashes have played the biggest role in keeping Bitcoin prices at a minimum.
 In 2013, for instance, Bitcoin’s first ever price rally was quickly followed by an unprecedented but slow value loss that had the lead crypto prices fall below $200 by January 2015.
 The scenario would repeat itself in 2018 when BTC prices crashed to around $3,000 after a $20,000 peak months earlier.
-Again, in 2021, BTC prices crashed below $29,000, three months after setting an all-time high of $64,000.
+Again, in 2021, BTC prices crashed below $29,000, three months after setting a high of $64,000.

 Interestingly, all of Bitcoin's price crashes that have so often disrupted its price rallies and arrested further price climb can be traced back to interference from governments and state-backed finance industry regulators.